The Institutional Repository: Benefits and Challenges

 About This Publication

 This publication is being presented as an online-plus-print publication.
-The chapters will be published online individually as downloadable pdf documents.
-Each chapter will be for sale for $9.
-When the entire book is complete, a print-on-demand publication containing all the chapters will be published and will be available through the ALA Online Store.
+The chapters were published online individually as downloadable PDF documents.
+Each chapter was for sale for $9.
+Now that the entire book is complete, it is available in its entirety from ALA's Online Store.